sdcnku/micropython/docs/library/omv.image.rst

    For grayscale images: Returns the grayscale pixel value at location (x, y).
    For RGB images: Returns the rgb888 pixel tuple (r, g, b) at location (x, y).
+   For Bayer images: Returns the the pixel value at the location (x, y).

    Not supported on compressed images.